guilherme-m-correa/tailwind-stories/README.md

-# Tailwind CSS example
+# Tailwind Stories

-This is an example of using Next.js + [Tailwind CSS](https://tailwindcss.com) to clone Instagram Stories UI
+This is an Instagram Stories UI clone using Next.js + Tailwind